 East Africa offers an exceptional tapestry of landscapes, wildlife, and cultures, making it the quintessential destination for a safari adventure.
-From the endless plains of Tanzania's Serengeti to Kenya's scenic Masai Mara, the incredible experiences that await travellers are priceless.
+From the endless plains of Tanzania’s Serengeti safari to Kenya’s scenic Masai Mara, the incredible experiences that await travellers are priceless.
 But the reality is that costs play an enormous role in planning that once-in-a-lifetime safari.
 So, how much does it cost to go on safari?

 Safari accommodation costs